 Why it works: The best of both worlds.
 Hybrid models work for customers by offering various ways to progress and enjoy the game, whether through in-app purchases, watching ads, or subscribing, allowing each player to choose the method that best suits their preferences and budget.

-AI-Driven Mobile Game Monetization Strategies
+AI-Driven Game Monetization Strategies in 2026

 Hyper-Personalized Ads

-- Real-Time Bidding (RTB):
+Real-Time Bidding (RTB):

-- Deep User Segmentation:
+Deep User Segmentation:

 AI algorithms segment users into micro-segments (e.g., “competitive spenders” or “casual explorers”) by analyzing behavioral data, enabling tailored strategies for high-value groups like big spenders to boost ROI.
-This precision ensures the right message reaches users at the ideal moment, driving conversions and retention.
-E.g: AI algorithms can help customize ads to promote cosmetic skins to users who prioritize aesthetics.

 Dynamic In-Game Purchases

-- Behavioral Targeting:
+Behavioral Targeting:

-- Time-Limited Offers:
+Time-Limited Offers:

 According to Clevertap, promotions that are time-sensitive can be 8% more effective than other types.
 By utilizing AI, developers can determine optimal moments to create urgency, such as after a player completes a difficult level or logs in during a retention campaign.